NoUsername/uptester/README.md

 	mkvirtualenv --no-site-packages uptester
 	workon uptester
 	pip install -r requirements.txt
+	# for python3 on ubuntu use pip3 instead of pip

 	# get your config (here we simply use the example (won't do that much))
 	cp example-checks.yml checks.yml

 	# to actually run it:
 	python uptester.py
+	# or python3 uptester.py

 Additional notes: